Imtiyaj5791/DevOps-Journey/Kubernetes/k8s.md

 When we send a request using `kubectl`, it first goes to the API Server.

-The API Server authenticates, authorizes and validates the request.
+The API Server:

-### Remember

-`kubectl → API Server`
+- Authenticates the request
+- Authorizes the request
+- Validates the request

 ---

 ## etcd

-etcd acts like a database for Kubernetes.
+etcd is like a database in Kubernetes.

-It stores Kubernetes cluster state and configuration information in key-value format, such as information about Nodes, Pods and Deployments.
+It stores all the cluster information in key-value format, such as:

-### Remember

-`etcd = Kubernetes cluster state database`
+- Nodes
+- Pods
+- Deployments
+- Cluster configuration/state

 ---

 ## Scheduler

-Scheduler decides on which Worker Node a new Pod should run based on available resources and scheduling requirements.
+Scheduler decides on which Worker Node the new Pod will run, based on available resources.

-### Remember

-`Scheduler = Select Worker Node for Pod`

 ---

 ## Controller Manager

-Controller Manager continuously checks the current state and desired state of the cluster.
+Controller Manager continuously checks the current and desired state of the cluster.

-If there is a mismatch, it takes action to bring the current state to the desired state.
+If there is any mismatch, it takes action to match the current state with the desired state.

-Example:

-`Desired Pods = 3`

-`Current Pods = 2`

-Kubernetes takes action to bring the number back to 3.

-### Remember

-`Controller Manager = Current State vs Desired State`

 ---